Mutated virus may reinfect people already stricken once with covid-19, sparking debate and concerns

 The reinfection result was incidental to the main objective of the study, which was to determine the vaccine’s efficacy and safety.
 It was not designed to test the likelihood of reinfection, and others argued that it can’t be used to draw firm conclusions and cautioned against assuming that the previous infection provided no protection.

-It also shows the risks of a strategy to reach herd immunity reportedly pushed by Scott Atlas, a neuroradiologist and adviser to President Donald Trump, who is said to have endorsed allowing the virus to spread mostly unfettered, while protecting nursing homes and other vulnerable populations.
+It also shows the risks of a strategy to reach herd immunity pushed by Scott Atlas, a neuroradiologist and adviser to President Donald Trump, who is said to have endorsed allowing the virus to spread mostly unfettered, while protecting nursing homes and other vulnerable populations.
 Atlas has repeatedly denied backing such a strategy.

 The study backs up recent laboratory data from South African researchers analyzing blood plasma from recovered patients.
 Nearly half of the plasma samples had no detectable ability to block the variant from infecting cells in a laboratory dish.
 In a separate study, scientists at Rockefeller University in New York took blood plasma from people who had been vaccinated and found that vaccine-generated antibodies were largely able to block mutations found on the B.1.351 variant.